United States Army Alaska

-United States Army Alaska (USARAK or "America's Arctic Warriors") was a military command of the United States Army located in the U.S. state of Alaska.
+The United States Army Alaska (USARAK or "America's Arctic Warriors") was a military command of the United States Army located in the U.S. state of Alaska.
 A subordinate command of I Corps, USARAK was the ground element of the Alaskan Command.
 USARAK was headquartered at Joint Base Elmendorf-Richardson and commanded by a major general.
 USARAK was reflagged as the 11th Airborne Division on June 6, 2022.

 Early Army involvement in Alaska

 The U.S. Army's important history in the Great Land began at the very moment Alaska became American soil on 18 October 1867.
 Elements of the 9th Infantry were on hand as the Russian Golden Eagle was lowered and the Stars and Stripes were raised in Sitka, which then became headquarters for the Alaska Military District.

 Charged with maintaining law and order in the new territory, U.S. Army soldiers helped quell uprisings and built new forts at Wrangell, St. Paul Canal, Kodiak Island, and on the Kenai Peninsula.
 They also enforced regulations regarding the killing of fur seals, whose population had been severely depleted during the Russian reign.

+The Army in Alaska, numbering only a few hundred, became increasingly unpopular due to their idleness and failure to contain the illegal supplying of guns and alcohol to natives, with some soldiers even helping facilitate the trade.
+Over 20 percent of Alaska's Army garrison was court martialed from 1868-1869 alone, and in 1870, their budget was cut drastically, and all military posts except Sitka were shut down.

-The Army relinquished control of Alaska to the U.S. Treasury Department in 1877, but did not entirely leave the territory.
+The Army relinquished control of Alaska to the U.S. Treasury Department in 1877 with the closing of Sitka, but did not entirely leave the territory.
 The Signal Corps operated weather stations, and a number of officers led small geographic explorations to learn more about the territory.
 These expeditions into various parts of Alaska continued through the turn of the 20th century, as mapmaking and road and bridge building expanded the frontier.
 The Klondike Gold Rush in Yukon Territory, Canada, and later gold rushes in Alaska helped that expansion, as thousands of people poured into Alaska.